-The current renovation project on campus is the nursing (N) building and science and technology (ST) building.
+The recently completed renovation project on campus is the nursing (N) building and science and technology (ST) building, now known as Howard Hall and Academic Commons, respectively.
 This project was planned following the move into the new health sciences building and the new science, engineering, and technology building.
 Renovations are needed to the vacated buildings to allow for additional classrooms, labs, collaborative study areas, teaching and learning services, as well as administrative areas.